turtler12/Muon/README.md

 ## Hyperparameter tuning

 Typically, the default values of momentum (0.95), nesterov (True), and ns_steps (5) work well.
-The only hyperparameter which must be tuned is the learning rate.
+Only the learning rate and weight decay must be tuned.
-It should have constant muP scaling, that is, as you scale up the model size, you shouldn't need to retune the learning rate.
+The learning rate should have constant muP scaling: That is, as you scale up the model size, you shouldn't need to retune the learning rate.

 ## Benchmarks